 Karen Blixens Plads 16, 2300 København S, Søndre Campus, Building: 6A.4.12

-Miriam's current research is funded by the Independent Research Fund Denmark and examines international legal protections for people displaced in whole or in part for climate related reasons.
-Miriam teaches international migration law, and heads bachelor level courses on migration and forced displacement from climate change, and, separately, the law and practice of the United Nations.
-She previously taught courses in public international law and international criminal law and procedure.
+Miriam is Assistant Professor of Climate and Migration Law at Copenhagen University.
+She sits on the Advisory Committee to the Platform on Disaster Displacement and heads the Nordic Network on Climate Induced Displacement.
+Her current research is funded by the Independent Research Fund Denmark and examines international legal protections for people displaced in whole or in part for climate related reasons.
 Miriam maintains an ongoing research interest in the rule of law and the law and practice of the United Nations.

 During her PhD studies, Miriam was a Visiting Doctoral Student at the University of Oxford, a Visiting Professional in the Immediate Office of the Prosecutor at the International Criminal Court and a Visiting Researcher at the TMC Asser Institute.
 Miriam has appeared on Danish television and radio, and is a member of the Research School on Peace and Conflict (Norway).
 She was for several years on the Board of Directors of TraumAid International, a not-for-profit NGO which provides mental health services to victims of violence in Uganda and the Congo.